Kong/terraform-provider-konnect/docs/resources/gateway_service.md

 - `control_plane_id` (String) The UUID of your control plane.
 This variable is available in the Konnect manager.
 Requires replacement if changed.
 - `host` (String) The host of the upstream server.
 Note that the host value is case sensitive.
-- `port` (Number) The upstream server port.
-- `protocol` (String) The protocol used to communicate with the upstream. must be one of ["grpc", "grpcs", "http", "https", "tcp", "tls", "tls_passthrough", "udp", "ws", "wss"]

 ### Optional